 At another EtonHouse campus in Thomson, classrooms and indoor spaces open out to the outdoors allow children to play with and among natural elements such as sand, water and plants.
 Children, therefore, have multiple opportunities in a day to spontaneously go out of their classrooms or outdoors with educators who work alongside them to support and facilitate their investigation, observations and research.

 In the outdoor environment, there are no visible boundaries to the learning spaces and furnishings are seamlessly integrated with its setting so that there is no sense of where each space begins and ends, unlike in a conventional clearly defined layout.
 This makes it far more inviting for children to explore their surroundings and creates much flexibility in the use of the environment.
 For example, when a bigger space is required, educators have the freedom to extend each space, therefore making learning dynamic and exciting.

 In highly urbanised cities like Singapore, it is easy for children to lose connection with nature.
 Video games, digital devices, shopping malls and indoor classrooms affect children’s learning and development and increase their stress levels and health problems.
 It is important for our children to spend time in green environments.
 Let us move away from being over-reliant on manufactured play equipment and instead, focus on giving our children naturalised and green materials!

-Visit our inspiring outdoor learning spaces at EtonHouse Mountbatten 717 during our Open House on 26 August.
+Experience our inspiring outdoor learning spaces at our EtonHouse campuses.